Manganese stearate

 Manganese stearate is a metal-organic compound, a salt of manganese and stearic acid with the chemical formula (C17H35CO2)2Mn.
 The compound is classified as a metallic soap, i.e. a metal derivative of a fatty acid.
+The pure solid is white, but some impure samples appear brownish.

-Synthesis
+Synthesis and uses

-Manganese stearate is synthesized by the reaction of stearic acid with sodium hydroxide, followed by reacting with manganese chloride.
+Manganese stearate is synthesized by the reaction of sodium stearate with manganese chloride.

-Also, the reaction of manganese(II) acetate with stearic acid.

-Physical properties

-The compound forms pale pink powder.